 Admission requirements: All requirements listed for M.L.I.S. and M.A. in English.
 Applicant must apply to both programs and be accepted by both.
 The application to each program must indicate English/library and information studies as the field of specialization.

 Program requirements: Students must submit individual programs of study for the 42-credit M.L.I.S. program and the 30-credit M.A. in English.
 The integrated pursuit of the two degrees makes it possible for six credits of appropriately selected course work from one program to serve as electives in the other, and for six credits of course work to be applied in the opposite direction.
 ENG 510 / ENG 511 and ENG 514 are required.
 Thus, when planned and taken jointly, the two programs can be completed with a total of 60 credits rather than 72.
 Students must complete at least 36 credits in librarianship and at least 24 credits in English.

 The certificate program requires 9 credits of graduate work in any field and 5 credits of GWS courses.
 (These courses may count towards a graduate degree in a field such as psychology, history, or English.
 Check with an advisor.)

 Matriculated graduate students will take 9 credits of graduate study in their program that focuses on women or gender.
 The 9 credits may take the form of a course such as Women's History, or a woman writer, or Psychology of Women substantial research focused on women or gender for a course such as Social Psychology, or Special Readings in American History.

-Both matriculated and nonmatriculated students will take two WMS graduate level courses to complete the certificate.
-For further information, contact the director of the Women's Studies Program, firstname.lastname@example.org, 401.874.5150.
+Both matriculated and nonmatriculated students will take two GWS graduate level courses to complete the certificate.
+For further information, contact the director of the Gender and Women's Studies Program, email@example.com, 401.874.5150.